Semega/CoinTossGame/README.md

 # CoinTossGame
-Simple Coin Tosser game using JS, HTML and CSS
+Simple Coin Tossing game using JS, HTML and CSS
 Coin Tosser Game.
 Use the buttons to stop the meter for strength, angle and position.